 The New York General Assembly passed the same-sex marriage bill in April 2009 by an 89 – 52 vote.
 In November, the State Senate opened a special session to take on economic matters and to consider the same-sex marriage bill but ultimately it was postponed until the end of the year.
 On December 2, it was soundly defeated 38 – 24 in the Senate after the General Assembly passed it again 88 – 51.

-scandals forced him out of the race.
+Governor Patterson's approval ratings along with numerous scandals forced him out of the race. |

 New York’s current Governor, the legally blind David Patterson, had championed the bill and aggressively sought its passage, promising to sign it into law.
 Patterson, sporting record low approval ratings eventually bowed out of the 2010 gubernatorial election paving the way for the popular Andrew Cuomo to announce his bid to become New York’s next governor.